mubaidr/ForgetThatPage/README.md

 - Better general design
 - More languages supported
 - Firefox version
+- Blacklist option (delete automatically every page from a website)

 ## License
 This program is free software: you can redistribute it and/or modify